Jan. 6 panel forms subcommittee on criminal referrals, unresolved subpoenas

 “We’re looking at criminal and civil referrals for people who have broken the law and may have escaped scrutiny,” he added, declining to answer questions seeking greater specificity.

 GOP Reps.
-McCarthy, Scott Perry (Penn.), Jim Jordan (Ohio), Andy Biggs (Ariz.), and Mo Brooks (Ala.) have also all failed to respond to subpoenas issued in May.
+McCarthy, Scott Perry (Pa.), Jim Jordan (Ohio), Andy Biggs (Ariz.), and Mo Brooks (Ala.) have also all failed to respond to subpoenas issued in May.

 The panel has yet to suggest a contempt of Congress referral for any of the six men, a move that would send a formal referral to DOJ if approved by the full House.

-But broader criminal referrals for those involved in the insurrection, which could span those both inside out outside of the Trump White House, would come as the Justice Department’s investigation into Jan.
+But broader criminal referrals for those involved in the insurrection, which could span those both inside and outside the Trump White House, would come as the department’s investigation into Jan.
 6, has, at least publicly, taken a back seat to its investigation into the mishandling of White House documents at Mar-a-Lago.

-The Justice Department has interviewed a number of former White House staff in connection with its Jan.
+The Department of Justice has interviewed a number of former White House staff in connection with its Jan.
 6 investigation, but any recommendations from the panel will put renewed pressure on a DOJ that has remained quiet about any progress.

 “We will give them the benefit of the work of the committee staff,” Thompson said.